Artificial Phantasia: Emergent Mental Imagery in Large Language Models: Methods

-\section{Experimental Design}
+\subsection{Experimental Design}

 We used 60 instruction sets for an object recognition task.
-The set consisted of 48 completely novel examples, which we created specifically for this study, and the remaining 12 were taken from the original study by \citeauthor{finke1989}.
+The set consisted of 48 completely novel examples, which we created specifically for this study, and the remaining 12 were taken from the original study by Finke et al. with modification (standardization of instructions and clarifications on ambiguities).
 Our new items varied in number of steps (2 to 4), final object, and overall complexity (Figure \ref{fig:newtasks}).
 We aimed to keep Finke et al.'s restriction that the final shape should not be identifiable until after the final transformation.
-Some of the tasks resulted in the same (or very similar) final shapes (e.g., three different ways of arriving at a shape that represented ``glasses'' or ``binoculars''), but as all combinations were unique and involved novel transformations, we believe this is not of concern. \\
+Some of the tasks resulted in the same (or very similar) final shapes (e.g., three different ways of arriving at a shape that represented ``glasses'' or ``binoculars''), but as all combinations were unique and involved novel transformations, we believe this is not of concern.

-Our new items integrated several changes to the original ones developed by \citet{finke1989}.
-Most notably, we allowed one step to include up to two letters, rather than just one, thus increasing cognitive load \citep{miller1956, farrington2011} but allowing more varied scenes.
+Our new items integrated several changes to the original ones developed by Finke et al. Most notably, we allowed one step to include up to two letters, rather than just one, thus increasing cognitive load \citep{miller1956, farrington2011} but allowing more varied scenes.
 Additionally, we did not restrict the final image to having only one canonical form.
 The intended canonical form was not always immediately obvious, though at least one form was always clear.
 Our items' difficulty had a wider range, which we confirmed after establishing a new human baseline (see Appendix \ref{sec:human_baseline}).
-The complete instruction-sets are included in the project's GitHub repository (see Appendix \ref{sec:code_and_data}).
+The complete instruction-sets are included in the project's anonymous GitHub repository (see Appendix \ref{sec:code_and_data}).

 Finally, we updated the language in the 12-items taken directly from Finke et al. to match the format of our improved versions.
 Notably, ambiguous language was clarified (e.g., specification of capital versus lowercase letters), subsequent instructions were modified to reference earlier instructions only abstractly (e.g., ``the existing symbol'' versus ``the `E'''), and 180 degree rotations were changed to flips (when vertical) or mirroring (when horizontal).
 We did not ask models or human subjects to guess the resulting shape at each step, unlike the original experiment, only its final form.